The Cunard: Proudly Perpetuating the British Luxury Tradition

 Quick cruise tips: the Cunard Line’s ships are all designed to offer passengers all the space they need to make the most of their trips.
 Choose cabins that give you a balance between plenty of room and many things as this ensures you fully relax.

 The magnificent Queen Elizabeth, the newest of the line, has enough room for about 2,100 passengers.
-In 2018 and 2019, it is gearing up to visit Australia, New Zealand, Asia and the Canaries departing from Southampton, UK.
-North Europe and some ports in the Mediterranean are also scheduled.
+In 2021 and 2022, it is gearing up to visit Australia, New Zealand, Asia and the Canaries departing from Southampton, UK.
+Northern Europe and some ports in the Mediterranean are also scheduled.
 Queen Mary 2, with a capacity of over 2,600 passengers served by 1,300 crewmembers, looks set for the waters of the world.
 Among the destinations this regal craft looks to take you to Northern Europe include Scandinavia, Iceland, and the Baltic Sea, Canada and US.
 The Queen Victoria with all its 16 decks and over 2,000 passengers, will be gracing the waters of the Mediterranean, the British Isles and Northern Europe.

 You May Also Like These Articles: